OsmanAdiguzel/EikonDataAPI.DotNet.Library/README.md

 ## Usage
 After installing **EikonDataAPI**, the application can use the API by calling the **Eikon.CreateDataAPI()** static method to create an **Eikon** interface.
 This interface is an access point to all functionalities in Eikon Data APIs.

 Then, the first method that must be called with the Eikon interface is **Eikon.SetAppKey()**.
 This method accepts one string argument that represents the application ID.
 The application ID identifies your application on Thomson Reuters Platform.
 You can get an application ID using the Application ID generator.
-For more information, please refer to [Quick Start guide](https://developers.thomsonreuters.com/eikon-data-apis/quick-start).
+For more information, please refer to [the Quick Start guide](https://developers.thomsonreuters.com/eikon-data-apis/quick-start).

 ```csharp
 using EikonDataAPI;